 The Audit Committee reviewed the Group's internal control environment, considering its completeness and efficiency and identifying any areas where the Board, or Committees, did not have direct means of ensuring that the internal controls in place within the Investment Manager were operating as designed.
-This included a review of the Investment Manager's implementation of a new accounting system, based on a scope of work agreed directly between the Reporting Accountant and the Audit Committee.
-The Audit Committee also reviewed the Investment Manager's ISAE 3402 Report.
+This included a review of the Investment Manager's ISAE 3402 Report.
 There were no material control deficiencies or weaknesses identified through this work.